BlackBerry009/tools/README.md

 that's all.

 ## Comments
-if you has ideas or need some tools
+if you have ideas or need some tools

 you can contact me